 23.15 New development must be accessible and inclusive for a range of users, including disabled people and people with long-term health conditions, by adopting an inclusive design approach.
 This includes the approach to parking, a wholistic approach to streets, and wider way-finding and legibility.
-For technical guidance on this subject, applicants are advised to use Inclusive Mobility (Department for Transport, 2005).
+For technical guidance on this subject, applicants are advised to use the latest guidance on Inclusive Mobility.
 Applicants should also seek advice from Borough Engineers on this subject if they intend to carry out new works on the highway.